Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 without the need for push-to-talk or wakewords or a period of silence based on a predefined threshold.

+-   Turn-taking benefits remarkably from the fusion, but benefits minimally from the instruction-tuning, while Backchannel shows the opposite trend.
+(Backchanneling benefits from instruction-tuning and minimally from fusion)

 ## Dataset
 - https://catalog.ldc.upenn.edu/LDC97S62  (Switch dataset: release 2)